THIS MONTH'S THEME: MAKE MONEY MOVES

 Ready to Raise Funds?

-Led by serial entrepreneurs, Christine Ferguson-Rau and Craig Markovitz, this interactive webinar will cover the pros and cons of different funding sources and strategies to develop a fundraising plan that is actionable, appropriate, and reaches the right people.
-Click Register to learn more and save your spot.
+Led by serial entrepreneurs, Christine Ferguson-Rau and Craig Markovitz, this interactive webinar covered the pros and cons of different funding sources and strategies to develop a fundraising plan that is actionable, appropriate, and reaches the right people.
+Click Watch to view a recording of the presentation.

 Real Talk with Investors

 Real Talk is an engaging discussion series where people can join, connect with, and ask questions of startup founders, professionals, and investors.
-This month, we’ll be chatting about startup investing and fundraising with Kathryn Cartini and Evan J. Segal.
-Click Register to learn more and save your spot.
+This month, we chatted about venture capital, startup investing, and fundraising with Kathryn Cartini and Evan J. Segal.
+Click Watch to view a recording of the discussion.

 > Read our Medium post recapping our chat with Pittsburgh-based startup investor Will Allen.